HUD¶

 Same as image, but does not accept a position; the position is instead determined by world_pos, the world position of the waypoint.

 scale: The scale of the image, with{x = 1, y = 1}being the original texture size.
-Thexandyfields apply to the respective axes.
+Thexandyfields are numbers and apply to the respective axes.
 Positive values scale the source image.
 Negative values represent percentages relative to screen dimensions.
 Example:{x = -20, y = 3}means the image will be drawn 20% of screen width wide, and 3 times as high as the source image is.text: The name of the texture that is displayed.alignment: The alignment of the image.world_pos: World position of the waypoint.offset: offset in pixels from position.

 compass¶